 - June 16, 2019: Bitcoin Breakout: A 13-Month High Confirmed By Google Search Trends

 The current milestone is so important, I took a look at the worldwide trend looking for further confirmation.
 Sure enough, the pattern is exactly the same.
 The U.S. does not even dominate the search activity.
-South Africa and then Nigeria top the list followed by three relatively small European countries.
+South Africa and then Nigeria top the list followed by three small European countries.
 The U.S. shows up as number 13, even far behind #6 Ghana.

 Even when zooming into the last 30 days, the top 5 countries have a similar dominance pattern: Nigeria moves up to #1, South Africa drops to #2, Austria jumps to #3, Switzerland is a new entrant at #4, and the Netherlands drops to #5.
 Slovenia drops all the way to #13 just behind the U.S. at #12.

-- When a search extreme accompanies an extreme price movement in the direction of a downtrend, prices are finally getting low enough to attract fresh interest.
+- When a search extreme accompanies an extreme price movement in the direction of a downtrend, prices are finally dropping low enough to attract fresh interest.
 This new interest brings in buying activity that replaces the “exhausted” sellers.
 The path of least resistance turns upward and risk/reward favors buyers.
 Bitcoin provided one example of this relationship last November.

 - When a search extreme accompanies a breakout in price, fresh buying interest has entered the market to revive upward momentum.
 A breakout marks either a change in price momentum or a new high after a previous pullback.
 This association is a new one for me and only came from studying the GTMC with Bitcoin.

 I have been itching to make another trade in Bitcoin using the Google Trends Momentum Check, but I have yet to do so.
-I still consider myself to be in a learning mode rather than an active trading mode, so my threshold for making a trade is exceptionally high right now.
+I still consider myself to be in a learning mode rather than an active trading mode, so my threshold for making a trade is exceptionally high.
 Off the current pullback, I might be willing to buy a small amount of Bitcoin again in the $9000-$10,000 range.
 I will post any trades I decide to make.

 Be careful out there!